WilliamRhind123/Weather-App-v2/README.md

 # Weather-App-v2
-Upsing Python Simple GUI and Open Weather API
+Upsing Python Simple GUI and Open Weather API For Duke of Edinburgh